Big O Notation

 }

-Exponential - The time doubles for each increase of n
+Exponential - The time doubles for each increase of n; it grows

 exponentially.
 This is OK for small inputs, but will quickly start to suck as